 Minnesota Birth Records Search

-Minnesota makes it easy for you to perform a Minnesota birth record search and get a copy of your certificate online, by mail or in person.
+The state makes it easy for you to perform Minnesota birth records search and get a copy of your certificate online, by mail or in person.

 Minnesota birth records are confidential.
 Therefore, only certain people can obtain a copy of your birth certificate, and they are limited to: you, if you are 18 or older, your children, grandchildren, spouse, your parent if named on the record, grandparent of a parent named on the record, your legal guardian, your health care agent, someone who represents your estate or is your successor.

 You must also verify your identity when you apply.
 You can use any of these forms of photo ID: driver’s license, passport, military ID, state or other government ID.

 You must also have your application notarized before submitting it.

 Its current population is estimated at 5.63 million people since the last census completed in 2010.
 It is ranked 21st in the nation.